stevesarmiento/espresso/README.md

 When `JETSTREAMER_CLICKHOUSE_MODE` is `auto` (the default), Jetstreamer inspects the DSN to decide whether to launch the bundled ClickHouse helper or connect to an external cluster.

+#### Batching ClickHouse Writes

+ClickHouse (and anything you do in your callbacks) applies backpressure that will slow down Jetstreamer if not kept in check.

+When implementing a Jetstreamer plugin, prefer buffering records locally and flushing them in periodic batches rather than writing on every hook invocation.
+The runner's built-in stats pulses are emitted every 100 slots by default (`jetstreamer-plugin/src/lib.rs`), which strikes a balance between timely metrics and avoiding tight write loops.
+The bundled Program Tracking plugin follows this model: each worker thread accumulates its desired `ProgramEvent` rows in a `Vec` and performs a single batch insert once 1,000 slots have elapsed (`jetstreamer-plugin/src/plugins/program_tracking.rs`).
+Structuring custom plugins with a similar cadence keeps ClickHouse responsive during high throughput replays.

 ### Firehose

 For direct access to the stream of transactions/blocks/rewards etc, you can use the `firehose`